Chilldrin of da Ghetto: Critical reception

 Keith Farley of AllMusic - "...an intriguing hip-hop album chocked with the trio's intricate speed-raps and freestyling.
 The production...provides an excellent accompaniment to the raps on highlight tracks like "Intention to Kill" and "Wild Side".

 The Source (11/99, p.
 224) "...these three possess that country-twanged, tongue-twisting rhyming ability that has gained the Midwest its notoriety...the majority of the beats are original and provide the right amount of head nod to complement each quickened rhyme..."

+Aftermath

+On April 5, 2012, Chilldrin of da Ghetto member Datqunn "P-Child" Sawyer was sentenced to 50 years in prison for coercing underage girls and vulnerable women into prostitution.
+In addition to the constant physical and sexual abuse his victims suffered, "P-Child" also "branded" his victims with new names that began with the letter "P" (in homage to his stage moniker) and gave them "P-Child" tattoos.
+Some of his victims were only 12 years old at the time.
+The sentence was the harshest penalty ever handed down to a convicted sex trafficker in the federal court of Chicago.